Covid-19 Notice for 2021 Rainier Programs

 By the end of the course you will be able to:

 - Develop a Plan for Traveling in Avalanche Terrain

 - Demonstrate the Ability to Identify Avalanche Terrain

 - Effectively Use a Decision Making Framework to Make Terrain Choices in a Group Setting

 - Demonstrate Effective Companion Rescue

 We all know that learning about Decision Making in Avalanche Terrain needs to take place in the mountains.
 IMG wants to maximize our learning time in the field.
-We'll begin each day in the warmth of IMG's headquarters in Ashford, WA then travel together up to Paradise Park on the south side of Mt Rainier for our field sessions.
-Paradise is the highest year-round trailhead in the state, allowing our teams to access a variety of terrain and snowpacks to maximize learning.
-All in the shadow of one of America's most iconic peaks.
+We'll begin each day in the warmth of IMG's headquarters in Ashford, WA or at the Crystal Mountain Base Area and then travel together up to Paradise Park or into the Crystal Mountain Backcountry.
+Transportation from IMG headquarters to Paradise is included for our Ashford based programs.

 Lowest Instructor to Student Ratio

 IMG has always focused on providing the best experience and learning environment for its students.
 Our avalanche courses will be taught at a 1:5 Instructor to Student ratio.
-Such a low ratio allows more instructor-student interaction, allows more opportunities for students to lead group environment, and allows a more tailored educational experience.
+Such a low ratio allows more instructor-student interaction, allows more opportunities for students to lead in a group environment, and provide a more personalized educational experience.

 Training and Fitness